Colonial345/colonial345.github.io/about.md

 permalink: /about/
 ---

 I code for fun- mainly NodeJS and web development.
+This blog is mainly for updates and news on projects I am working on.

 ### Projects
 - Spotlist - Share spotify palylists